optsuite/optlib/README.md

 - [`LASSO.lean`](Optlib/Algorithm/LASSO.lean): convergence rate of the LASSO algorithm for L1-regularized least squares problem.
 - [`the BCD method`](Optlib/Algorithm/BCD/Convergence.lean): convergence analysis of the block coordinate descent method.
 - [`the ADMM method`](Optlib/Algorithm/ADMM/Theroem_converge.lean): convergence analysis of the alternating direction method of multipliers.
-- Primal-Dual Algorithms (todo)

-## What we plan to do
+## What we have done

 ### Convex Analysis

-- First Order Conditions for Convex Functions (Done)
-- Second Order Conditions for Convex Functions
+- First and Second Order Conditions for Convex Functions
-- Definition and Properties of Proper Functions and Conjugate Functions (Ongoing)
-- Definition and Properties of Strongly Convex Functions (Done)
+- Definition and Properties of Strongly Convex Functions
-- Definition and Properties of L-smooth Functions (Done)
+- Definition and Properties of L-smooth Functions
-- Definition and Properties of Subgradient and Proximal Operator(Done)
+- Definition and Properties of Proper Functions and Conjugate Functions
-- Definition and Properties of Frechet Subdifferential (Done)
-- Definition of KL properties (Done)
-- Definition of semi-algebraic functions
 - ......

 ### Optimality Conditions

-- First Order Conditions for Constrained and Unconstrained Problems
-- Second Order Conditions for Constrained and Unconstrained Problems
+- First and Second Order Conditions for Constrained and Unconstrained Problems
 - KKT Conditions for Constrained Problems under constraint qualifications
 - Slater Condition and KKT Conditions for convex optimization problems (Ongoing)
 - ......